Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: The specific heat of a non interacting boson system

 \section{The specific heat of a non interacting boson system}

 Given the energy expression $\eqref{eq: energiaquantisticainsiemedibosoninoninteragenti}$, derived within a quantum framework and valid at all temperatures, we now focus on its behavior in the low-temperature regime.
 As previously established, BEC occurs below a critical temperature $T_C$, at which point the bosonic gas undergoes a phase transition and a macroscopic number of particles occupy the ground state.
-Consequently, for temperatures below $T_C$, the energy expression must be modified to account for BEC, resulting in a distinct low-temperature form of the system's energy.
-We thus have
+We have

-given that for temperatures much lower than the critical temperature, $T \ll T_C$, it follows that $e^{- \beta \mu} \rightarrow 1$.
+given that for temperatures much lower than the critical temperature, $T < T_C$, it follows that $e^{- \beta \mu} \rightarrow 1$.
 If we rewrite $\eqref{eq: variabileadimensionalexcondensazioneBoseEinstein1}$ as

 from

 we multiply and divide $U$ by $\frac{\beta^{\frac{5}{2}}}{2}$ and we get

 It is now evident that the internal energy \( U \) of a system of non-interacting bosons exhibits a power-law dependence on temperature in the low-temperature regime: